 By utilizing branded links, brands are more effectively representing the content they share because they are associating themselves with it from the start.
 This builds trust on behalf of the audience because it makes it clear that what’s being shared is really endorsed by the brand itself.”

-If you want a super cool short domain like momte.ch or my new domains techiemamma.shop, techiemamma.live, techie.mom check out domain registrars like Domainr: fast, free, domain name search, short URLs, new gTLDs, whois, and iwantmyname also check out this infographic (a few years old) with all the domain extensions now available.
+If you want a super cool short domain like momte.ch or my new domains momswag.net, cousett.me, techie.mom check out Domainr to find your perfect domain and then namecheap, hover, or i want my name for domain registration.
+Also, check out this infographic (a few years old) with all the domain extensions now available.
 With 882 extensions you can find something unique and cool to promote your brand, Wow!
 All 882 domain extensions.The Big 2017 List Infographic.
 What will your short and / or branded URL be?